 The Horizon EX-59 is a budget-friendly elliptical with an 18-inch stride length and five preset programs to choose from.
 What it lacks in tech capabilities (mostly just the Bluetooth speakers) it makes up for in stability.
 This elliptical has a locked-down feel for a budget price-point.

-Priced at around $600, the EX-59 took a score of 4 or higher in a number of categories from our product tester Lindsay Scheele, who is the lead reviewer for our YouTube Channel, GGR Everything.
+Priced at around $700, the EX-59 scored 4 or higher in a number of categories from our product tester Lindsay Scheele, the lead reviewer for our YouTube Channel, GGR Everything.
 She gave the elliptical high marks in durability, portability, ergonomics, conveniences, and overall value.

 person using the horizon ex-59